chipsalliance/chisel/docs/src/explanations/connectable.md

 The connection-direction computation always computes alignment based on the explicit consumer/producer referenced for the connection.
 If one connects `incoming :<>= outgoing`, alignments are computed based on `incoming` and `outgoing`.
 If one connects `incoming.alignedChild :<>= outgoing.alignedChild`, then alignments are computed based on `incoming.alignedChild` and `outgoing.alignedChild` (and the alignment of `incoming` to `incoming.alignedChild` is irrelevant).

-This means that users can try to assign to input ports of their module!
+This means that users can try to connect to input ports of their module!
 If I write `x :<>= y`, and `x` is an input to the current module, then that is what the connection is trying to do.
-However, because input ports are not assignable from within the current module, Chisel will throw an error.
-This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input to the current module. *Whether a component is assignable is irrelevant to the semantics of any connection operator assigning to it.*
+However, because input ports are not connectable from within the current module, Chisel will throw an error.
+This is the same error a user would get using a mono-directioned operator: `x := y` will throw the same error if `x` is an input to the current module. *Whether a component is connectable is irrelevant to the semantics of any connection operator connecting to it.*

 In summary, the port-direction computation is relative to the root marked `IO`, but connection-direction computation is relative to the consumer/producer that the connection is doing.
 This has the positive property that connection semantics are solely based on the Chisel structural type and its relative alignments of the consumer/producer (nothing more, nothing less).